Ask Us Anything that You Want to Know about the Brain Donation

 Post-mortem examinations of brain and spinal cord tissues are essential for an accurate diagnosis of incurable degenerative brain diseases such as Alzheimer’s disease, Parkinson’s disease, Lewy body dementia and Lou Gehrig’s disease

-Researches on brain and spinal cord tissues are required for the development of new cure for incurable degenerative brain diseases.
+Research on brain and spinal cord tissues are required for the development of new cures for incurable degenerative brain diseases.

-Degenerative brain diseases such as Alzheimer’s disease, Parkinson’s disease, and Lou Gehrig’s disease are currently classified as incurable and intractable diseases.
-We don’t know why some get to suffer from Alzheimer’s or dementia, whereas others don’t and live healthy lives in their old ages.
-Furthermore, there is no basic cure to get rid of protein which causes degenerative brain diseases.
-Researches on brain and spinal cord tissues would be a great help in finding out real causes of degenerative brain diseases and developing a new cure.
+Degenerative brain diseases, such as Alzheimer’s disease, Parkinson’s disease, and Lou Gehrig’s disease are currently classified as incurable and intractable diseases.
+We do not know why some people suffer from Alzheimer’s disease or dementia, whereas others live healthy lives in their old age.
+Furthermore, there is no cure to get rid of the proteins that cause degenerative brain diseases.
+Research on brain and spinal cord tissues would be of great help in identifying the real causes of degenerative brain diseases and developing new cures.

-Therefore, by donating brain and spinal cord tissues, one can contribute to clarification of causes of degenerative brain diseases and development of cure for such diseases.
-In addition, an accurate diagnosis of dementia can be made and thereby knowledge and information about the disease that your family member is suffering from can be obtained.
+Therefore, by donating brain and spinal cord tissues one can contribute to understanding the causes of degenerative brain diseases and the development of a cure for such diseases.
+In addition, an accurate diagnosis of dementia can be made, and thereby knowledge and information about the disease that your family member is suffering from can be obtained.

 Of course, they can.

-Changes due to the normal aging process and due to degenerative brain diseases can be distinguished, and relevant researches can be conducted only by comparing brain tissues of patients with degenerative brain diseases such as Alzheimer’s disease and those of people without such diseases.
+Changes due to the normal aging process and degenerative brain diseases can be distinguished and relevant research can be conducted only by comparing the brain tissues of patients with degenerative brain diseases, such as Alzheimer’s disease, and those of people without.

-You have to complete forms required by your own in order to register for brain donation.
+You have to complete the required forms on your own in order to register for a brain donation.

-Family members of the deceased, the registered brain donor, don’t have to pay for anything in relation to brain donation.
+No. Family members of the deceased and the registered brain donor do not have to pay for anything related to the brain donation.

-The brain of the deceased, the brain donor, shall be donated in 24 hours following the death of the deceased.
+The brain of the deceased brain donor should be donated within 24 hours following their death.

-Approximately 4 to 8 hours will be taken to move the body of the brain donor from the funeral home to Pusan National University’s school of medicine in Yangsan-si, Gyeongsangnam-do and to bring the body of the brain donor back to the funeral home.
+It will take approximately 4 to 8 hours to move the body of the brain donor from the funeral home to the Pusan National University’s School of Medicine in Yangsan-si, Gyeongsangnam-do and to bring the body of the brain donor back to the funeral home.

-All these procedures shall be progressed by the medical team and special coordinator.
-Therefore, family members of the deceased don’t have a thing to worry about in regards to this matter.
+All these procedures shall be arranged by the medical team and special coordinator.
+Therefore, family members of the deceased have nothing to worry about regarding this matter.

-The spinal cord is an important body part which makes the one can move one’s body by delivering messages from the brain down to peripheral nerves.
-Also, it transmits the stimulus received at parts at the end of body to the brain.
-Especially, in the event of degenerative changes in the spinal cord, Lou Gehrig’s disease, one of degenerative brain disease, can develop.
-In addition to that, various degenerative brain diseases including frontotemporal dementia can also develop along with Lou Gehrig’s disease.
+The spinal cord is an important body part that allows us to move the body by delivering messages from the brain down to the peripheral nerves.
+Also, it transmits the stimulus received from the parts at the end of the body to the brain.
+Especially, in the event of degenerative changes in the spinal cord, a degenerative brain disease, namely Lou Gehrig’s disease, can develop.
+Additionally, various degenerative brain diseases including frontotemporal dementia can also develop along with Lou Gehrig’s disease.

-Therefore, examinations of spinal cord tissues are also required along with those of brain tissues in order to conduct researches to find out causes and make a diagnosis of degenerative brain diseases.
+Therefore, examinations of the spinal cord tissues are also required along with those of brain tissues in order to conduct research to find out the causes and diagnose degenerative brain diseases.